JackSawyerWATX/dsaArrays/README.md

 - Demonstrates hash table creation, population, and display operations
 - Shows basic collision handling through direct indexing (no chaining)
 - Illustrates fundamental concepts of hash tables and hash functions
 - Includes step-by-step comments explaining the program's execution flow

+### HashSets.py
+This script demonstrates a hash set implementation with collision handling:
+- Defines a SimpleHashSet class with buckets implemented as lists
+- Implements a hash function using character sum modulo bucket count
+- Provides add method that prevents duplicate entries in buckets
+- Includes contains method to check membership in the appropriate bucket
+- Offers remove method to delete items from their buckets
+- Features print_set method to display all buckets and their contents
+- Demonstrates hash collisions where multiple items share the same bucket
+- Shows set operations (add, contains, remove) with collision resolution
+- Includes step-by-step comments explaining the program's execution flow

 ### bubbleSort.py